erique/playsid.library/README.txt

 HippoPlayer also provides additional integration in the user interface: output mode selection, sampling mode, filter and volume setting, scope display.
 With Hippo the environment variable setting is not used.

-If you're running kickstart 1.3 or 68000 you should use the original library version.

 reSID